Wall Street Pummels Jaguar Health Inc. (JAGX) After Recent Earnings Report

 JAGX’s Market Performance

-JAGX stocks went down by -15.16% for the week, with a monthly drop of -35.96% and a quarterly performance of -57.08%, while its annual performance rate touched -93.26%.
-The volatility ratio for the week stands at 8.22% while the volatility levels for the past 30 days are set at 10.25% for Jaguar Health Inc. The simple moving average for the period of the last 20 days is -21.72% for JAGX stocks with a simple moving average of -69.02% for the last 200 days.
+JAGX stocks went down by -14.78% for the week, with a monthly drop of -39.27% and a quarterly performance of -55.33%, while its annual performance rate touched -93.24%.
+The volatility ratio for the week stands at 8.42% while the volatility levels for the past 30 days are set at 9.72% for Jaguar Health Inc..
+The simple moving average for the period of the last 20 days is 1.28% for JAGX stocks with a simple moving average of -62.22% for the last 200 days.

 Analysts’ Opinion of JAGX